 The above music video is for 'Mama Do' by Pixie Lott.
 I have chosen to analyse this video as the song that I have chosen is also by Pixie Lott, so I would like to analyse the style of musihttp://www.blogger.com/post-edit.g?blogID=5412237662200036017&postID=2634260858113959377c video that she uses, and perhaps incorporate some of these stylistic features into my own video.

 The first shot we see is a tracking shot of Pixie asleep in bed, which tracks overhead of her.
-She is in a black
+She is in a black room, with a white bed, white sheets and she is w

 is asleep in with her arms across her chest over the duvet is a stereotypical image of innocence.